Clarence-Rockland

 Clarence-Rockland is a city in Eastern Ontario, Canada, in the United Counties of Prescott and Russell on the Ottawa River.
-Clarence-Rockland is located immediately to the east of Ottawa and is considered part of the Prescott and Russell County.
+Clarence-Rockland, located immediately to the east of Ottawa, was formed on January 1, 1998, through the amalgamation of the Town of Rockland with Clarence Township.

-The city was formed on January 1, 1998, through the amalgamation of the Town of Rockland with Clarence Township.
+The geographic Township of Clarence was established in 1798 and named after Prince William Henry, Duke of Clarence.
+Communities were established in the township since the early 1840s.
+In July 1853, the Township Municipality of Clarence was created when it separated from the United Township of Russell, Cambridge and Clarence.
+Rockland was incorporated as a town in 1908.

 Communities

 The city includes the communities of Bourget, Cheney, Clarence, Clarence Creek, Hammond, Rockland, and Saint-Pascal-Baylon.
-The city administrative offices are located in Rockland, which is the largest community in the city.
+The city administrative offices are located in Rockland, which is the largest community in the region.